 Waiver of Waiting Period

-Normally there is a one-year waiting period for Wayne State University's long-term disability insurance coverage.
-However, a provision in our disability insurance contract allows us to waive the normal waiting period if you were covered under your former employer's group total disability insurance plan within three months of your effective date here.
-Please provide verification (via an email from your former employer or a letter on your former employer's letter head) to: Wayne State University, HR Service Center, 5700 Cass Ave., Suite 3638, Detroit, Mi, 48202.
-The verification should give the following information:
+A provision in our disability insurance contract allows us to waive the normal waiting period if you were covered under your former employer's group total disability insurance plan within 3 months of your WSU date of hire.
+Please provide verification (via an email from your former employer or a letter on your former employer's letterhead) that provides the following information:

 - Social Security Number